branoholy/regilo/README.md

 ```

 ## Installation
-To install the `neatoc` library (and its examples), simply run as root:
+To install the `regilo` library (and its examples), simply run as root:

 ```text
 # make install